hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 This domain is the externally accessible ingress point for other agents to communicate with your agent.

 Please visit the [ngrok website](https://ngrok.com/) and sign-up for a free account.
-Once you have completed the sign-up process, the ngrok website will take you through an installation guide that will help you configure an ngrok agent on your machine.
+Once you have completed the sign-up process, the ngrok website will take you through an installation guide that will help you configure a ngrok agent on your machine.

 :::tip